open-horizon/examples/edge/services/visual_inferencing/UsingPolicy.md

 }
 ```

+- Note: the `deployment.policy.json` for `yolocuda` is identical to the deployment policy for `yolocpu` so it is not listed here.

 6. Verify that the service is up and running:

 ```bash
 sudo docker ps
 ```

+7. You can now navigate to `http://0.0.0.0:5200` to confirm the object detection and classification is working as intended.

-7. Unregister your edge node (which will also stop the object detection service):
+8. Unregister your edge node (which will also stop the object detection service):

 ```bash
 hzn unregister -f